Mwagiru/project-portfolio/README.md

 ## portfolio website
-It is seems like good practice to have all your projects in one place to make it easy for interested parties to view your work.
+It seems like good practice to have all your projects in one place to make it easier for interested parties to view your work.
 It is a good idea to have a portfolio website of your own.
 You can make it yours by adding your feel to the themes.
 THIS IS MY PORTFOLIO WEBSITE.
 ## check out portfolio here:
 This is the landing page of my portfolio.
 ![Getting Started](./images/Screenshot%20from%202022-04-01%2009-36-09.png)